 Let It Be

 Today is the first day of the strike in Kathmandu.
 It was imposed by the Maoists.
-They said if someone violates the strike rules, keeps his shop open, or drives around, etc., they will ruin the person and his business.
-People are frightened, everything is closed, Thamel looks like a ghost town in a Thai horror movie.
-The only cycle rickshaw driver who manifests on the street the moment I step out of the hotel, wants me to pay 300 rupees to get to the nearby Durbar Square, because ‘he is the only means of transport today’, he says, but I bargain it down to 40.
-It isn`t easy though.
-I’m hanging around all afternoon on the square, which is a little more busy than other parts of the city, thinking what I should tell my group tomorrow when I start guiding them through Nepali history and vision.
-Huge temples are facing the old royal palace.
-Some Kathmanduites are sitting on the stairs around the temples, having a chat or reading the newspaper.
-Tourists try to squeeze everything into their cameras; fake sadhus come up to them to get hard cash for their photos.
-Kids are asking for biscuits.
-Guides want to take me around.
-As the sun goes down I walk along Freak Street looking for dinner.
-The hippie movement started here in the 70s, and the atmosphere didn`t change much since then.
-There is no one in the restaurant, but it’s open.
-The waiter looks at me trying to figure out my mood.
-Then selects a tape.
+They said if anyone violates the strike rules, keeps his shop open, drives around, etc., they will ruin him and his business.
+People are scared, everything is closed, Thamel looks like a ghost town in a Thai horror film.
+The only cycle rickshaw driver who appears on the street as soon as I leave the hotel wants me to pay 300 rupees to go to the nearby Durbar Square because “he is the only means of transport today” he says, but I negotiate it down to 40.
+I spend the afternoon in the square, which is a little busier than other parts of the city, thinking about what to tell my group tomorrow when I start taking them through Nepal’s history and vision.
+Huge temples face the old royal palace.
+Some Kathmanduites sit on the steps around the temples, chatting or reading the paper.
+Tourists try to squeeze everything into their cameras; fake sadhus come up to them to get hard cash for their portraits.
+Children ask for biscuits.
+Guides want to show me around.
+As the sun sets, I walk down Freak Street looking for a place to eat.
+The hippie movement started here in the 70s and the atmosphere hasn’t changed much since then.
+I finally find one that is open.
+The waiter looks at me, trying to guess my mood.
+Then he chooses a band.
 Let it be.

-Kala Bairav
+Kala Bhairav

-The rikshaw wallah was an old madman.
-First he wanted me to buy him new shoes, then had several ideas about visiting shops, it was really difficult to convince him that I am serious about crossing the whole city just for a temple visit.
-He was entertaining me all the way from Assi to Kotwali by doing all kinds of acrobatics on his bicycle similar to a fake Hungarian wrangler on his horse on the Hortobagy performing for German tourists.
-We were heading to Kal Peron as he pronounced the name in his Bojhpuri dialect, the temple of Black Bhairav.
-After a 45 minutes arduous ride we reached a big intersection, and I thought we must be close.
-I jumped off the riksha, gave the guy the money we agreed on, and hurried down on a small alley.
-Wanted to get away badly from the crowd, the noise, the busy traffic, the pollution.
-After a few steps I found myself staring at a little shop selling garlands of small red roses, and a man from the counter was signaling me which way to go.
-The temple of Kala Bhairav was right there.
-At the entrance a Puranic description read: ‘This is Varanasi’s Lord Bhairava, who destroys the terror of samsara.
-The very sight of him removes the sins of many lifetimes.’
-Around the shrine people were selling pictures of Bhairav and his cord protecting against illness and evil spirits.
-It is made of twisted and braided black thread that can be tied around the wrist or the neck.
-The temple servant offered to beat the `devil` out of me, first by swinging his stick in front of him saying a prayer, then beating my left shoulder with it.
-He said it keeps away disease and physical pain.
-Kala Bhairav, the “Black Terror” is widely known as the ‘Kotwal’, the police chief of Banaras.
-Shiva appointed Bhairava to be the chief officer of justice within the sacred city, because Yama, the Lord of Death is not allowed to enter Kashi, the place of liberation.
-Bhairava took over the duties of Yama, and he keeps the record of people’s deeds in Kashi.
-‘Whoever lives in Varanasi and does not worship Bhairava, accumulates a heap of sins that grows like the waxing moon.
-While all who die in Kashi are promised liberation, they must first experience, in an intensified time frame, all the results of their accumulated karma.’
+The rickshaw wallah was an old madman.
+First he wanted me to buy him a new pair of shoes, then he had various ideas about visiting shops, it was really hard to convince him that I was serious about crossing the whole city just to visit a temple.
+He entertained me all the way from Assi to Kotwali by doing all kinds of acrobatics on his bike, similar to a fake Hungarian wrangler on his horse on the Hortobagy performing for German tourists.
+We were on our way to Kal Peron, as he pronounced the name in his Bojhpuri dialect, the temple of Black Bhairav.
+After an arduous 45-minute ride, we reached a large junction and I thought we must be close.
+I jumped off the rickshaw, gave the man the money we had agreed on and hurried down a small lane.
+I was desperate to get away from the crowds, the noise, the traffic, the pollution.
+After a few steps, I found myself staring at a small shop selling garlands of little red roses, and a man behind the counter signalled the way.
+The temple of Kala Bhairav was there.
+At the entrance was a Puranic description: “This is Lord Bhairava of Varanasi, who destroys the terror of samsara.
+The very sight of him removes the sins of many lifetimes.”
+Around the shrine, people sold pictures of Bhairav and his cord, which protects against disease and evil spirits.
+It is made of twisted and braided black thread that can be tied around the wrist or neck.
+The temple servant offered to beat the ‘devil’ out of me, first by waving his stick in front of him and saying a prayer, then by beating my left shoulder with it.
+He said it would keep away sickness and physical pain.
+Kala Bhairav, the ‘Black Terror’, is widely known as the ‘Kotwal’, the police chief of Banaras.
+Shiva appointed Bhairava as the chief officer of justice in the holy city because Yama, the Lord of Death, was not allowed to enter Kashi, the place of liberation.
+Bhairava took over Yama’s duties and keeps a record of the deeds of the people of Kashi.
+Whoever lives in Varanasi and does not worship Bhairava accumulates a heap of sins that grows like the waxing moon.
+While all who die in Kashi are promised liberation, they must first experience, in an intensified time frame, all the results of their accumulated karma.
 This is called the punishment of Bhairava.
-This punishment is said to last a split second and to be a kind of time machine in which one experiences all the rewards and punishments that might otherwise be lived out over the course of many lifetimes.
-Pilgrims hope that by visiting Kashi Bhairava, they can achieve freedom from sins and the fear of death.
-It reminds me of a beautiful short story written by Jorge Luis Borges.
-I don`t remember the title, I read it in a collection of his short stories called ‘Secret Miracle’.
-The story followed the rushing thoughts of a man who was about to be executed.
-From the moment the gun was fired till the bullet reached him.
-It was such a perfect presentation of how all the events of someone’s life run through the mind in an instant moment, how these events speed up so much that they blow up our space and time limitations, and everything explodes and expands well beyond our physical limitations and dissolves into a timeless spaciousness.
+This punishment is said to last a fraction of a second and to be a kind of time machine in which one experiences all the rewards and punishments that might otherwise be lived out over the course of many lifetimes.
+Pilgrims hope that by visiting Kashi Bhairava they can achieve freedom from sin and the fear of death.
+It reminds me of a beautiful short story by Jorge Luis Borges.
+I cannot remember the title, but I read it in a collection of his short stories called Secret Miracle.
+The story followed the rushing thoughts of a man about to be executed.
+From the moment the gun was fired until the bullet reached him.
+It was such a perfect portrayal of how all the events of someone’s life run through their mind in an instant, how those events speed up so much that they blow up our space and time limitations, and everything explodes and expands far beyond our physical limitations and dissolves into a timeless expanse.
 The experience of purgatory and purification.
-I was wondering how it feels.
-How it feels to see all the joy and sorrow of our life, and how it feels to experience the results of our actions, all the joy and sorrow of a failed future ‘zipped’ into a sudden impression.
+I wondered what it felt like.
+What it feels like to see all the joy and sorrow of our lives, and what it feels like to see the results of our actions, all the joy and sorrow of a failed future ‘zipped’ into a sudden impression.